Israel fires at south Lebanon in response to rocket launches - Israeli military | Law-Order

 Israel fires at south Lebanon in response to rocket launches - Israeli military

-Israel fired artillery at targets in Lebanon on Wednesday after four rockets were launched towards Israel from Lebanese territory, the Israeli military said.
+Israel fired artillery at targets in Lebanon after four rockets were launched towards Israel from Lebanese territory on Wednesday, the Israeli military said, and a security source said Hezbollah was not involved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)